 EFH and HAPC designations for Bottom fish and Seamount Ground fish, Crustaceans, Precious Corals, Coral Reef Ecosystems and Pelagic Management Unit Species (MUS) were approved by the Secretary on February 3, 1999 (64 FR 19068).
 EFH designations for Coral Reef Ecosystem MUS were approved by the Secretary on June 14, 2002 (69 FR 8336).
-Maps available at the National Marine Fisheries Service's Essential Fish Habitat Mapper website do not indicate any areas of EFH near the Project area. (http://sharpfin.nmfs.noaa.gov/website/EFH_Mapper/map.aspx, Accessed February 2011.)
+Maps available at the National Marine Fisheries Service's Essential Fish Habitat Mapper website do not indicate any areas of EFH near the Project area.

+(http://sharpfin.nmfs.noaa.gov/website/EFH\Mapper/map.aspx, Accessed February 2011.)

-No aspect of the Project will affect Essential Fish Habitat, as it does not affect or occur near the sea.
+No aspect of the Project will affect Essential Fish Habitat.